ProtoSchool/protoschool.github.io/DEVELOPING_TUTORIALS.md

 #### Using the ProtoWizard CLI (recommended)

 The ProtoWizard is a CLI (Command-Line Interface) that makes it easy to create the starter files and metadata needed for a new tutorial.
 You can build your full tutorial at once, creating your tutorial metadata (URL, description, etc.), lesson files, and resources in one go.
 Alternatively, you can create your tutorial framework and then come back to add lessons and resources as you're ready.
-You can even return to the ProtoWizard to build the quizzes for your multiple-choice lessons.
+You can even summon the ProtoWizard to build the quizzes for your multiple-choice lessons.

 It's easy to use the ProtoWizard even if you're not familiar with the command line.
 It will ask you a few questions and let you type your answers or select options using arrow keys.
 Based on your answers, the ProtoWizard will build the directory, files, and metadata you'll need to create your tutorial.